 And here’s the “after” with the new frame, a pumpkin and some pinecones thrown in for good measure 🙂

 Just a few simple things, but I love how it brings in the colours for autumn.

 So there you go!
 A quick and budget project to add some fun to your kitchen.
 Or any other room.
 Start collecting those corks people!!

-Would you do me a huge favour and pin this so others can find it too?
-I’d be really grateful!
+Would you Pin this for me to others can find it too?

 Some of the links in this post are affiliate links, which means I earn a small commission if you decide to use my links to purchase something (at absolutely no extra cost to you!)
 This will allow me to continue to share great ideas and projects with you, so I am very grateful for your support!

 Follow me on Social Media!